An Overview of Sustainability

 Sustainability is often understood as a respective system’s ability to become self-sustaining, and therefore be free of reliance on external system inputs.
 In other words, a sustainable system is in harmony with its surrounds as it maintains a balance between necessary system inputs and outputs.
 In biological systems, the term “sustainable” is used to indicate that the particular ecosystem is able to maintain diversity and life sustaining activities over a long period of time.

 Examples of sustainable ecological systems include long-lived forests, wetlands, and healthy marine ecosystems.
 In current socio-cultural and economic terms, “sustainability” refers to the establishment and upkeep of systems that are designed to support themselves rather than look to external factors in order to endure through time.
+This principle should be borne in mind as you search the various houses for sale in Gauteng.

 Well-functioning and healthy environments play a vital role in ensuring that human demands can be consistently met well into the future.
 In keeping with the effort to reduce the negative impact that human economic activity has on the larger environment, several gambits have been developed with proper environmental management in mind.